2001 Dallas Cowboys season: Regular season

 Despite what seemed a promising outing in the first pre-season game by starter Tony Banks, the Cowboys, in a very surprising move, released Banks in the middle of training camp and handed the reins over to their rookie quarterback Quincy Carter.
-Unfortunately, a combination of injuries and ineffectiveness led to the Cowboys starting a total of four different quarterbacks over the course of the season, including journeyman Anthony Wright and former Arkansas Razorback Clint Stoerner.
-In an attempt to provide more depth at the quarterback position, the team signed former second-overall draft pick Ryan Leaf mid-season, however he provided no improvement in his limited playing time.
-His only three starts of the season, a Week 9 loss to the Falcons which also marked the first start for Falcons QB Michael Vick, a week 10 loss the Eagles, and a week 11 Thanksgiving Day loss to the Broncos, was the final start of his career.
+Banks would play this season with one of their rivals, the Washington Redskins.
+Unfortunately, a combination of injuries and ineffectiveness led the Cowboys to start a total of four different quarterbacks over the course of the season, including journeyman Anthony Wright and former Arkansas Razorback Clint Stoerner.
+In an attempt to provide more depth at the quarterback position, the team signed former second-overall draft pick Ryan Leaf mid-season, but he provided no improvement in his limited playing time.
+His only three starts of the season, a Week 9 loss to the Falcons, which also marked the first start for Falcons QB Michael Vick, a week 10 loss the Eagles, and a week 11 Thanksgiving Day loss to the Broncos, were the final starts of his career.
+Of those four quarterbacks, only Anthony Wright lasted into 2007.

-Even with the injection of new blood, the Cowboys suffered through another 5–11 campaign and a last place finish in the NFC East.
-The lack of development at quarterback and the offense as a whole would be blamed on offensive coordinator Jack Reilly who was dismissed after the season.
+Even with the injection of new blood, the Cowboys suffered through another 5–11 campaign. placing 5th and last in the NFC East.
+The lack of development at quarterback and the offense in general would be blamed on offensive coordinator Jack Reilly, who was dismissed after the season.
 Fans became weary of the Cowboys' performance and blamed owner Jerry Jones, who by now had taken a more hands-on approach to running the team.

 One notable game included week 7, where the Cowboys led the Giants 24–7 at halftime, but (thanks in part to Clint Stoerner's 4 interceptions) the Giants rallied to win in overtime.
 In an unusual move, Stoerner was pulled from the game for Ryan Leaf late in the 4th quarter of a tie game.
 It was Leaf's debut with the team, but he couldn't lead them to victory.

 Another infamous game was on Thanksgiving Day against the Broncos.
 Dallas trailed 26–10 and scored a touchdown in the 4th quarter.
 Coach Dave Campo decided against "going for 2" which if successful would have made it an eight-point (and one-possession) game.
 Campo instead had Dallas kick the extra point, keeping the margin at 9.
 Dallas did score one more late TD but that was not enough to tie the game and they never got the ball back, and lost 26–24.

 A fourth consecutive season sweep of rival Washington Redskins and a victory over the San Francisco 49ers were the only victories of note.
 Much of the focus turned towards Emmitt Smith and his pursuit of the all-time career rushing yardage record.
 During an early-season game against the San Diego Chargers, Bob Hayes was inducted into the Cowboys Ring of Honor.